gaurav-kamboj/aws-certification/faq-route53.md

  - Each Route 53 account is limited to a **maximum of 500 hosted zones and 10,000 resource record sets per hosted zone**.
  - Route 53 supports **wildcard entries** (a wildcard DNS record such as *.example.com will match queries for www.example.com and subdomain.example.com)
+ - **Route 53 does not have a default TTL for any record type**.
+You must always specify a TTL for each record so that caching DNS resolvers can cache your DNS records to the length of time specified through the TTL.

 **Does Amazon Route 53 use an anycast network?**